-Drinking 6-8 cups a water a day can be hard to keep track of, and for some people, water is a pain to drink.
+Drinking 6-8 cups a water a day can be hard to keep track of.
 Try to simply keep a water bottle with you at your desk or in your to-go bag.

-Staying hydrated is not only important for you overall health, productivity, and increases your memory, it also keeps you refreshed.
+Staying hydrated is not only important for your overall health, productivity, and improved memory, it also keeps you refreshed.

 It can be easy to forget to eat or drink anything if you become engrossed in your work.
 Schedule yourself water and snack breaks or simply keep a water bottle in sight so that you keep hydrated throughout the day.

 Keep snacks (both healthy one and guilty pleasures) within reach.

 A hungry mind is not a focused mind.
 Pack a few of your favourite snacks to keep you satisfied and working as you eat.

 Snacks can be a great reward, so keep a few with you in your “go-bag” or at your desk to reward yourself for small victories